Canon 30D vs Sony A7R

 It is notable that the A7R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 30D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 30D (unlike the A7R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 30D and the A7R have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the A7R have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the A7R was followed by the Sony A7R II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 30D Manual (free pdf) or the online Sony A7R Manual.
+Further information on the features and operation of the 30D and A7R can be found, respectively, in the Canon 30D Manual (free pdf) or the online Sony A7R Manual.

 So how do things add up?
 Which of the two cameras – the Canon 30D or the Sony A7R – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.